 \subsection{Correlation Networks}

-As an initial exploration of the data, we plotted super-level sets of correlation networks for questionnaire responses of the patient and control groups.
-Networks allow for visualizing the relationships between input variables and for comparison of those relationships across data sets.
-Correlation network analyses have been successfully applied in computational biology \cite{corrNetwork16}, neuroscience \cite{BrainCorrNetwork}, and finance \cite{FinanceNet2020}.
-We use the most basic correlation network as outlined below.
-By employing correlation networks, we hope to observe which input variables interact differently in the patient group versus the control group and to use this information to inform our more rigorous analyses.
-For this particular method, we exclude the children's Pediatric Quality of Life survey, as those values likely correlate strongly to the answers of the parents' Quality of Life survey.

 We plot one network representing the patient data and one network representing the control data.
-Each node or vertex in the network is a symptom/survey response.
+Each node or vertex in a network is a symptom/survey response item.
 For each pair of survey questions $i$ and $j$, we calculate the Pearson correlation between questionnaire responses across all respondents.
-If the correlation between survey responses $i$ and $j$ is greater than the threshold $h$, then we place an edge between $i$ and $j$.
-If we consider the threshold parameter $h \in [-1,1]$, the networks obtained by varying $h$ form a filtration of the simplicial complex given by the complete graph on all nodes.
+If the correlation between survey responses $i$ and $j$ is greater than some threshold $h$, then we place an edge between $i$ and $j$.
+If we consider $h \in [-1,1]$, the networks obtained by varying $h$ form a filtration of the simplicial complex given by the complete graph on all nodes.